Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 • Applicants must show proof of accommodation to house their stay in Spain.

-Those who are full-time employees with a contractual agreement with a foreign company must demonstrate proof of working with their employing company for at least three months prior to their application date and provide written evidence that the company allows remote work.
+Those who are full-time employees with a contractual agreement with a foreign company must demonstrate proof of working with their employing company for at least three months prior to their application date and provide written evidence that the company allows remote work to ensure they’ll get the Spain Digital Nomad Visa.

 Holders of the Spain Digital Nomad Visa will also have a more straightforward process when applying for residency on arrival in Spain, as the Spanish government requires them to register for a residence permit with local municipalities within 30 days of settling in the nation.